msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image30.tiff
 :name: fig23

-Figure 23: Plots of a basic cubic crystal and the trace of the (111) plane, and a Kikuchi bands at a Bragg angle of 5°.
+Plots of a basic cubic crystal and the trace of the (111) plane, and a Kikuchi bands at a Bragg angle of 5°.
 :::